mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 user should require an encrypted connection (`e.g. ALTER USER repl@'%' REQUIRE SSL;`).

-If the setting is left OFF, `MASTER_SSL` is not set at all, which will preserve existing settings when redirecting a slave connection.
+If the setting is left OFF, `MASTER_SSL` is not set at all, which will preserve existing settings when redirecting a replica connection.

 #### `failover_timeout` and `switchover_timeout`